christian-klein/react-meme/README.md

 ## Overview
 This example app shows how React can be used in Script App portlets.
 It uses DX modular themes aggregator capability to provide React and ReactDOM.

-Babel watch is used to pre compile the JSX code into JS and it in conjunction with Web Developer Dashboard for DX supplies the development pipeline into HCL DX.
+Webpack is used to package the React components and create a build folder.
+I am using Windows symbolic links to map the build folder to the Web Developer Dashboard.
+This would be the same approach on Linux or MacOS using ln instead of mklink.

+The proect structure is as follows:

+- **build**
+    - _Output folder.
+Symlinked to the Web Deveopler Dashboard script folder location._
+- **src**
+    - **assets**
+        - _Images etc._
+    - **css**
+        - _CSS Files_
+    - **components**
+        - _React Components_
+    - sp-config.json < _HCL DX Web Developer Dashboard configuration_
+    - vendor.js < _Load 3rd party libraries here_

+Run `npm start` to start a local Webpack dev server.
+Alternatively you can use the run option in the HCL DX Web Developer Dashboard.

+Run `npm run build` to build to the build folder.
+If the folder is linked into the script folder of the Dashoard and watch is enabled on the folder in the Dashboard, changes will be pushed into the configured DX server automatically.

 The example uses the HCL DX 9.5 docker container but any DX instance can be used.
-I am also using Windows symbolic links here to map the build folder to the Web Developer Dashboard.
-This would be the same approach on Linux or MacOS using ln instead of mklink.

 ## Setup